 The key word here is research.
 Don’t guess the most appropriate keywords for your product, research them to see which ones your potential customers are actually using to find products like yours.

 Etsy search can help with this task.
 For example, if you type ‘party’ into the search field, Etsy shows you a list of popular search phrases.
 Use these as your starting point.
-You can also use google or my favourite keyword research tool, SEO Book.
+You can also use google or my favorite keyword research tool, Marmalead.

 Once you’re clear on your keywords, you can begin the next step.

-8. Write a killer product title and description
+8. Write an awesome product title and description

 Your product title is the most important aspect of your Etsy shop’s SEO (Search Engine Optimisation) but it also needs to make sense to your customer.
 Make sure your product title clearly describes what you’re selling and make sure you include your keywords or keyword phrase.